 Keep tweaking your client intake form to improve a decent response rate.
-If your response rate is poor, then consider major overhauls like making the intake form one page, customising it thoroughly, or using a service that promises your clients better security.
+If your response rate is poor, then consider major overhauls like making the intake form one page, customizing it thoroughly, or using a service that promises your clients better security.

 Try File Request Pro free for 14 days – create high-performing client intake forms with file upload functionality

-Here is our step-by-step walk through of creating a client intake form with File Request Pro.
+Here is our step-by-step walkthrough of creating a client intake form with File Request Pro.